timofeev-qa/timofeev-qa/README.md

 ### Automated Job Pipeline
 - [Repository](https://github.com/timofeev-qa/automated-job-pipeline)

-How I investigate and classify behavior in an unknown external system.
+How I investigate and validate behavior in external systems before building automation on top of them.

-The project simulates real-world quality engineering work:
+The project focuses on:

-- API validation
+- API testing
+- response classification
+- integration testing
-- business rule testing
+- business usability validation
+- external system investigation
-- documentation and reporting
+- documentation of findings

 Key idea:

-Treat the application process as a system and validate its behavior through structured testing.
+A successful HTTP response does not automatically mean the response is usable for business purposes.
+The project validates whether external job-board sources are stable and reliable enough to justify future automation efforts.

 ---